AccessOK

 This legislation aims to end the discrimination many disabled people face every day of their lives.

-The DDA defines a disabled person as someone who has a physical or mental impairment that has a substantial and long-term adverse effect on his or her ability to carry out normal day-to-day activities.
+The Act (in Part 2, Chapter 1, Protected Characteristics) defines a disabled person as someone who has a physical or mental impairment that has a substantial and long-term adverse effect on his or her ability to carry out normal day-to-day activities.

-Schedule 1 to the DDA 1995 includes a list of impairments to be taken into account.
+The Equality Act explains the impairments to be taken into account.
 They include mobility, manual dexterity, speech, hearing and eyesight and severe disfigurement.
-The DDA 2005 makes the point people with HIV, cancer and multiple sclerosis are included.
+Schedule 1 makes the point people with HIV, cancer and multiple sclerosis are included.

 These equality regulations can be a difficult topic